manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		```
 		Total 0 (delta 0), reused 0 (delta 0), pack-reused 0
 		To https://github.com/manish-garodia/learning-library.git
-		 + bf93e2e310...e7edee3254 master -> master (forced update)
+		 + bf93e2e310...e7edee3254 main -> main (forced update)
 		```

 	1.	```
-		$ <copy>git checkout master</copy>
+		$ <copy>git checkout main</copy>
 		```

 		## Result

 		```
-		Already on 'master'
+		Already on 'main'
-		Your branch is up to date with 'origin/master'.
+		Your branch is up to date with 'origin/main'.
 		```

 	1. 	```
-		$ <copy>git rebase master</copy>
+		$ <copy>git rebase main</copy>
 		```

 		## Result

 		```
-		Current branch master is up to date.
+		Current branch main is up to date.
 		```

 	1. 	```
-		$ <copy>git push -u origin master</copy>
+		$ <copy>git push -u origin main</copy>
 		```

 		## Result

 		```
 		Everything up-to-date
-		Branch 'master' set up to track remote branch 'master' from 'origin'.
+		Branch 'main' set up to track remote branch 'main' from 'origin'.
 		```

 		----
 		## Need an explanation?

-		Here, `git reset --hard upstream/master` will *reset master HEAD* on the updated `upstream/master`, in order for `master` to reflect the exact same history as the one in the remote repo.
+		Here, `git reset --hard upstream/main` will *reset main HEAD* on the updated `upstream/main`, in order for `main` to reflect the exact same history as the one in the remote repo.

-		But since some commits where previously done on master and pushed on the fork (`origin/master`), you would need to replace that history with the new master state.
+		But since some commits where previously done on main repo and pushed on the fork (`origin/main`), you would need to replace that history with the new main state.
 Hence, the `git push --force`.

 		Now, rebasing `mybranch` allows those current patches to be based on the most up-to-date commit in the remote repo.

 	Refresh the browser page for the fork.
-You will see that the fork is now up to date with the master.
+You will see that the fork is now up to date with main repo.

 	![tbd](./images/rebase-06-fork-uptodate.png " ")